yoelhor/vid-logic-app/README.md

 1. On the logic app menu, select **Status**.
 1. Then select **add** and choose the **add** option.
 1. Enter a name for your workflow, like **Status**.
 1. You can choose either **Stateful** or **stateless**.
-For non-production environment, choose the **Stateful* option.
+For non-production environment, choose the **Stateful** option.
 It can help solve technical issues.
 1. Then select **create**.
-1. The new workflow will appear on the list, select it, select it.
+1. The new workflow will appear on the list, select it.
-1. 1.
-Edit the workflow.
+1. Edit the workflow.
 Switch to the **Code view** and paste the content of the [Status.json](./Azure-Logic-app/Workflows/Status.json) and save the changes.

 ## 10. Create an API Management service